randomlogin/randomlogin.github.io/index.md

 (when MEV had not yet been a thing); mimicked human interaction for web platforms.</p>

-In 2023 wrote API for <a href="https://www.youba.io/">hardware wallet</a>; took part in hackathons [(example)](https://devfolio.co/projects/caffeine-consensus-ee2b) and tried my best with some <a href="https://legendreprf.org/">open cryptography problems</a>, however with no results;
+In 2023 wrote API for <a href="https://www.youba.io/">hardware wallet</a>; took part in hackathons [(example)](https://devfolio.co/projects/caffeine-consensus-ee2b) and tried my best with some <a href="https://legendreprf.org/">open cryptography problems</a>, however with no results.

-and also developed [stateless DANE TLS scheme](https://github.com/handshake-org/HIPs/blob/master/HIP-0017.md) for Handshake.
+In 2024 implemented [stateless DANE TLS scheme](https://github.com/handshake-org/HIPs/blob/master/HIP-0017.md) for Handshake: [repository](https://github.com/randomlogin/sane), [its short presentation](https://www.youtube.com/watch?v=klTFwQRtemQ).

 <p>I'm open to interesting proposals!</p>